-- 1. Management domain Knowledge They shall understand general and management terms, concepts, ideas, and principles and shall be able to apply, illustrate, analyse the solutions of the complex real-world business issues. - 2.
+- Management domain Knowledge They shall understand general and management terms, concepts, ideas, and principles and shall be able to apply, illustrate, analyse the solutions of the complex real-world business issues. - 2.
 Effective Communication ability They shall be able communicate effectively with all stakeholders of the organisation and society. - 3.
 Leadership and Teamwork ability They shall exhibit leadership skills in diversified and multidisciplinary areas.
-They will be able to collaborate in an organisational context and across organisational boundaries and lead themselves and others in the achievement of organisational goals and optimise outcomes for all stakeholders. - Entrepreneurship ability They shall be able to identify entrepreneurial opportunities and leverage managerial & leadership skills for founding, leading & managing startups, as well as professionalising and growing family businesses. - 5.
+They will be able to collaborate in an organisational context and across organisational boundaries and lead themselves and others in the achievement of organisational goals and optimise outcomes for all stakeholders. - 4.
+Entrepreneurship ability They shall be able to identify entrepreneurial opportunities and leverage managerial & leadership skills for founding, leading & managing startups, as well as professionalising and growing family businesses. - 5.
 Environment and Sustainability ability They shall be able to demonstrate environmental awareness and the need for sustainable development to achieve the business goals of the corporate world. - 6.
-Social Responsiveness ability They shall be able to take ethical decisions in day-to-day activities by demonstrating social responsiveness. - Lifelong Learning ability They shall acquire new knowledge and skills and assimilate them into the improved business processes and help others learn new knowledge and skills.
-They contribute to make the organisation a learning organisation. - Graduate Attributes (GAs): At the end of the BBA programme, the learner shall exhibit: GA1: Proficiency in Communication, Teamwork and Leaderhip GA2: Proficiency in ICT & Digital Literacy GA3: Entrepreneurship & Intrapreneurship Orientation
+Social Responsiveness ability They shall be able to take ethical decisions in day-to-day activities by demonstrating social responsiveness. - 7.
+Lifelong Learning ability They shall acquire new knowledge and skills and assimilate them into the improved business processes and help others learn new knowledge and skills.
+They contribute to make the organisation a learning organisation.

+Graduate Attributes (GAs): At the end of the BBA programme, the learner shall exhibit:

+GA1: Proficiency in Communication, Teamwork and Leadership

+GA2: Proficiency in ICT & Digital Literacy

+GA3: Entrepreneurship & Intrapreneurship Orientation

-(Deemed to be University) (Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at 'A++' Grade) (An ISO 9001: 2015 Certified University)
+(Re-accredited by NAAC with a CGPA of 3.64 on a four-point scale at A++ Grade)